Kugoji/House-Price-Predictor-App/README.md

 # Calgary House Price Predictor App
-A personal project of mine where I provide data analysis, make multiple machine learning models, and allow users to then predict what the price of a house might be in **Calgary, AB** given their own parameter choices!
+A personal project of mine where I provide data analysis, make multiple machine learning models, and allow users to then predict what the price of a house might be in **Calgary, AB** given their own parameter input values!
 Here's the link to interact with the app directly: https://yyc-house-prices.streamlit.app

 ## How It's Made